Lalden railway station

 Lalden is a railway station in the Swiss canton of Valais and municipality of Lalden.
 The station is located on the Lötschberg line of the BLS AG.
 The station lies some 1.5 km from the village centre of Lalden, and is about 150 m higher.
-The station is closed until 2022 because of track work on the railway line.
+The station was closed from December 2018 until December 2024 because of track work on the railway line.

-The station is served by the following passenger train:
+Services

+As of the December 2024 timetable change the following services stop at Lalden: